cmaureir/progra-alma/lectures/week3/lecture12.rst

        >>> is_color(hand_2)
        False

    #.
-A *straight* is a hand in which the cards have consecutives values
+A *straight* is a hand in which the cards have consecutive values
       (for example: 5, 6, 7, 8 y 9).
       Write a function which indicates if the hand is or not a straight::